kivy/python-for-android/README.rst

 python recipe, allowing us to bump the python2 version number to 2.7.15.
 This change, unifies the build process for both python recipes, and probably solve some issues detected over the years, but unfortunately, this change breaks the pygame bootstrap (in a near future we will fix it or remove it).
+Also should be mentioned that the old python recipe is still usable, and has been renamed to `python2legacy`.
+This `python2legacy` recipe allow us to build with a minimum api lower than 21, which is not the case for the new python recipes which are limited to a minimum api of 21.
 All this work has been done using android ndk version r17c, and your build should success with that version...but be aware that the project is in constant development so...the ndk version will change at some time.

 Those mentioned changes has been done this way to make easier the transition between python3 and python2.
 We will slowly phase out python2 support